xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

   We use [`qs`](https://github.com/ljharb/qs) for parsing query string.

-  For example, to get the first page of 3 user from China, we can specify `country` in `properties`, and the query options should be:
+  For example, to get the first page of 3 user from China 🇨🇳, we can specify `country` in `properties`, and the query options should be: